DeniedPath/CosmoChron/README.md

 * Full virtual space station customization
 * Expanded mission system with rewards
 * Community challenges and group goals
+* Enhanced AI capabilities for Alex
+* Voice interaction with Alex
+* Collaborative focus sessions with friends

 ## 🌟 About CosmoChron

 CosmoChron was created to transform the way people approach focused work.
-By combining the science of productivity with the wonder of space exploration, we've designed a tool that makes time management both effective and enjoyable.
+By combining the science of productivity with the wonder of space exploration and the companionship of an AI friend, we've designed a tool that makes time management both effective and enjoyable.

 Our mission is to help users develop better focus habits while providing a momentary escape into the cosmos during their productivity sessions.